 Protecting the SMM

-Last updated February 20th, 2024
+Last updated November 12th, 2024

 SMM is the highest privilege mode of the processor.
 Like the BIOS and UEFI, SMM code runs below the OS.
-SMM has full access to physical memory, SMM-specific memory called SMRAM, MSR special-purpose registers, the SPI flash region to read and write BIOS variables, and I/O operations.
+SMM has full access to physical memory, SMM-specific memory called SMRAM, MSR special-purpose registers, the SPI flash region to read and write BIOS Variables, and I/O operations.
 Furthermore, the SMM is designed to be invisible to lower privilege layers such as the OS kernel or hypervisor.

 A compromise of the SMM has extremely high impact on security since the SMM is the highest privileged mode and is invisible to lower privileged layers.
-For example, an attacker that compromises the SMM can write to the SPI flash to persist stealthy malware code, disable BIOS variables such as Secure Boot, and change system configurations.
+For example, an attacker that compromises the SMM can write to the SPI flash to persist stealthy malware code, disable BIOS Variables such as Secure Boot, and change system configurations.
 Moreover, the attacker can completely conceal such activities from any OS or hypervisor detection techniques like antivirus and bypass mitigations.

 How SMM exploitation works